marouanekhabbaz/orm_connection_proxy_p1/README.md

  ```

+DEV_url= your database url for dev
+DEV_username=your  database username
+DEV_password=your database password

+TEST_url = your database url for tests
+TEST_username=your  database username
+TEST_password =your database password

-url= your database url
+PROD_url= your database url for production
+PROD_username=your  database username
+PROD_password=your database password

+STAGE_url=your database url for staging
-username= your  database username
+STAGE_username=your  database username
-password= your database password
+STAGE_password=your database password

+#minimum number of connection object that are to be kept alive in the pool.
+minIdle=5
+#maximum number of  connections objects that can be alive in the pool.
+maxIdle=15
+#maximum number of PreparedStatements in the session
+maxOpenPreparedStatements=50

  ```